 This simple math game helps you reuse egg cartons and learn the basics of addition or subtraction!
 Customize it to your skill level and have fun while learning!

-Learn skip counting and so much more with these few simple math games that the kids will love to complete since they can enjoy it as a snack afterwards!
+Learn skip counting and so much more with these few simple math games that the kids will love to complete since they can enjoy it as a snack afterward!